ravron/dotfiles/README.md

 # ravron's dotfiles
 **WARNING:** Do not use any of these configuration files, nor execute any of these scripts, until you've reviewed and understood them yourself.
+I started this repository solely for my use, and it's quite possible that some part of it is incompatible with your current setup.

 ## Installation
 Clone the repo and run `boostrap.sh`.
 This script pulls the tip of master and symlinks its configuration files into `$HOME`.
 It will refuse to overwrite existing files, for your protection.